Saptha-me/Bindu/README.md

 ## 🎉 Community

 We 💛 contributions!
-Whether you're fixing bugs, improving documentation, or building demos — your contributions make Pebbling better.
+Whether you're fixing bugs, improving documentation, or building demos — your contributions make bindu better.

 - Join our [Discord](https://discord.gg/Fr6rcRJa) for discussions and support
 - Star the repository if you find it useful!

 ## 🚧 Roadmap

-Here's what's next for pebbling:
+Here's what's next for bindu:

 - [ ] GRPC transport support
-- [ ] Integration with [Hibiscus](https://github.com/Pebbling-ai/hibiscus) (DiD - Decentralized Identifiers, mTLS)
+- [ ] Integration with [Hibiscus](https://github.com/bindu-ai/hibiscus) (DiD - Decentralized Identifiers, mTLS)
 - [ ] Detailed tutorials and guides
 - [ ] Expanded multi-framework support